 - Yampa Valley Regional Airport

-Denver is the capital of Colorado and is home to the enormous Denver International Airport.
+Denver is Colorado’s capital and home to the enormous Denver International Airport.
 The Centennial State is accessible via I-70, I-76, I-80S, and I-225.

 Verdict: Colorado wins this category with more airports and easier access to the State.